mixerp/phpbb-to-kunena/README.md

 * This script will delete all the contents of Kunena forum and joomla users.
 Make a backup before you proceed.
 * To migrate attachments from phpBB, copy the files inside phpBB attachment folder and paste those on 'media/kunena/attachments/migrated/'.
 Add file extensions to the files (generally .jpg).
 Done!
 * This script will migrate all phpBB users.
 Remember, the existing forum users will have to use the joomla feature "forgot password" in order to reset their password.
+* The script will create a new administrator account "mixerp" with password "secret".
 * This script is licensed under GNU/GPLv2.